 1) Advancing Racial Equity Within Our Community Networks

-We take a bi-directional approach to systems change: supporting local implementation in a broad spectrum of communities across the State helps better inform our policy strategy, while having a seat at policy tables helps us better support local communities with implementation efforts.
-As we design and lead community networks such as the Illinois 60 by 25 Network, Scaling Education Pathways Initiative (SEPI), and I-WIN, our team members learn firsthand from educators and community leaders about their experiences implementing State policy, as well as opportunities to enhance State policy based on local best practices.
+We take a bi-directional approach to systems change: supporting local implementation in a broad spectrum of communities across Illinois helps better inform our policy strategy while having a seat at policy tables helps us better support local communities with implementation efforts.
+As we design and lead community networks such as the Illinois 60 by 25 Network, Scaling Education Pathways Initiative (SEPI), and I-WIN, our team members learn firsthand from educators and community leaders about their experiences implementing state policy, as well as opportunities to enhance state policy based on local best practices.

 We are also working with our partners at NIU to redesign the Illinois 60 by 25 Network’s Cradle to Career Data Dashboard and enhance disaggregated data supports with a focus on flexibility and sustainability.
-To date, we have engaged with the Network’s Leadership Communities to understand their priorities for metrics and functionality.
-From that feedback, we have developed plans to embed data visualizations within each community profile on the 60 by 25 Network website that will enable them to more effectively utilize disaggregated data to inform their local efforts.
+To date, we have engaged with the Leadership Communities to understand their priorities for metrics and functionality.
+From that feedback, we have developed plans to embed data visualizations within each community profile on the 60 by 25 Network website, enabling them to utilize disaggregated data to inform their local efforts more effectively.
 Design and development of new visualizations are ongoing, with implementation planned for 2022.
 Broadly, we designed the process to be iterative and participatory.